Phosters/aws-bootcamp-cruddur-2023/journal/week4.md

 ```

-Now we will need a centralised file to manupulate the entire bin files from, from create to drop to connect to sschema load, we create a file in bin called db-setup and insert this commands
+Now we will need a centralised file to manupulate the entire bin files from, from create to drop to connect to schema load, we create a file in bin called db-setup and insert this commands

 ```
 #! /usr/bin/bash